-Interview widely if you can afford the cost of traveling around.
+Interview widely.
 You learn a lot from meeting people and seeing how programs differ.
 It is a small field.
 If you make a positive impression, people may remember you when you apply for fellowships or jobs.

 We do not require a thank you note, but it is much appreciated and reflects well on the applicant.
 It also indicates your interest in the program.